mehdisafaee/The-React-Quiz/README.md

 This Project is Not responsive.

-focus of this is on useReduce Hook.
+focus of this is on useReducer Hook.

 I've used Fake API with "json-server" Please run it with command "npm run server" firstly.